 IMSHOF only lists as a Majors those races of 10 km or greater.

-Only in the 1958 English Channel Race and CNE 1928 as two exceptions – a swimmer needed to finish the swim to be listed.
+Only in the 1958 English Channel Race (where the organizer announced winners) as the only exception – a swimmer needed to finish the swim to be listed.

 No junior or team events are considered.
 This rules out two-person relays in Le Tuque and recent FINA relay and team championships.
 These can be noted separately.